laptopwiki/laptopwiki.github.io/_guides/basics/getting-started/laptop-new.md

 ---
 layout: wiki
 title: First Time Checklist
-description: "Detailed new laptop checklist"
+description: "A checklist to help you with your brand new laptop"
+parent: getting-started
-parent: Basics
+grand parent: basics
 contributors: ['averyspeedybird', 'kirakenchin']
 ---